The

 electronics after all wiring was completed.
 All connections were

-done with 20 AWG primary wire with RG174/U mini coax for the main audio
+done with 22 AWG hook-up wire with RG174/U mini coax for the main audio

 lead from the output jack to the volume potentiometer which provides a